texfaq/texfaq.github.io/FAQ-fancyhdr.md

 date: 2014-06-10
 ---

-The standard LaTeX document classes define a small set of ''page styles'' which specify head- and footlines for your document (though they can be used for other purposes, too).
+The standard LaTeX document classes define a small set of "page styles" which specify head- and footlines for your document (though they can be used for other purposes, too).
 The standard set is very limited, but LaTeX is capable of much more.
 The internal LaTeX coding needed to change page styles is not particularly